rafaelcgs10/W-in-Coq/src/extraction/README.md

-This is the extracted folder.
+This folder of the extraced code.

 Only Parser.hs and Printing.hs were write by hand.